Posted by marilynch

-[For an update on this class, beginning its third year in April 2014, click here.]
+[For an update on this class, which marked its second anniversary in April 2014, click here.]

 These youth, members of the Monterey County bike community, are part of the hope of tomorrow.
 And they are learning bicycle repair, maintenance, and safety skills from today’s bike community leaders.

 Instructors Frank Henderson and Luciano Rodriguez and class coordinator Mari Lynch;